everynet/ran.routing.chirpstack.v4/README.md

 docker-compose -f docker-compose.chirpstack.yml -f docker-compose.chirpstack-ran-bridge.yml up -d
 ```

-Chirpstack with ran-chirpstack-bridge will be available at `http://<YOUR DOMAIN>:8080`
+ChirpStack with chirpstack-ran-bridge will be available at `http://<YOUR DOMAIN>:8080`

 ---